milancurcic/stokes-doppler/README.md

 ### Results

-* Each panel shows a combination of swell wavenumber value and swell amplitude values.
+* Each panel shows a relative change (%) of the short wavenumber, for combination of swell wavenumber value and swell amplitude values.

-* Swell wavenumbers increase from top to bottom, with values of 0.5, 1, 2, 4, and 6 `rad/m`.
+Swell wavenumbers increase from top to bottom, with values of 0.5, 1, 2, 4, and 6 rad/m.

-* Swell amplitude increase from left to right, with values of 0.001, 0.01, and 0.1 m.
+Swell amplitude increase from left to right, with values of 0.001, 0.01, and 0.1 m.

-* The panels that don't show the contoured field all the way to the top went numerically unstable.
+* The panels that don't show the contoured field all the way to the 3 panels in the bottom right corner) top went numerically unstable.
+Reducing the time step by a factor of 10 does not help.
+Will do more research on this.

 * The dotted line indicates the position of swell crest (starts at pi/2).